Saml1211/Project-QuickNav/memory-bank/activeContext.md

 Current focus has shifted from development to stabilization, testing, and preparation for broader use.

+A key area is the new AHK integration test suite, covering GUI/Python backend interaction.
+This suite supports robust validation of error handling, selection logic, and UI feedback.

 ## Recent Changes

 - Completed initial implementation of all three core components.
 - Integrated backend with both frontend and MCP server.
 - Validated end-to-end operation for user and AI workflows.
 - Fixed issue with AHK script not starting the Python backend correctly by removing the initialization code and only running the backend when needed with the proper job number argument.
+- Implemented a dedicated AHK integration test suite (`tests/ahk/`), including a reusable test runner and utility module.
+All core backend error and selection logic flows now have automated coverage.
+The suite is CI-ready via an appropriate exit code and summary output.

 ## Potential Next Steps